Trump runs into the difficulty of Putin diplomacy and ending a long war

 “What the world sees is a weak and wobbling America,” Bildt posted on X.

 Burrows reported from London.
-AP reporters Matt Brown in Washington and John Leicester in Paris contributed to this report.
+Associated Press writers Matt Brown in Washington and John Leicester in Paris contributed to this report.